InterplexSoftworks/simple-conversions/README.md

 # Simple Conversions
 ----
-A NPM package to simply convert measurements and other things.
+A NPM package / GitHub repository to simply convert measurements and other things.
 ----
 Install using
 ```